Ellachineme/Circular-Race-Course-Game-Unity/README.md

 - **C#**: Primary programming language used for game logic and gameplay mechanics.
 - **JSON**: Used for configuration management, enabling a player to customize game attributes.

+## Project Specification
+You can find the detailed project specification document [here] (\Circular-Race-Course-Game-Unity\Specification_document.pdf").

 ## Features
 - Circular race course gameplay with dynamic AI opponents.
 - Customizable game attributes through a JSON configuration file.